Stimulus checks: Missing a payment? File an IRS trace to track it down

 Biden’s coronavirus relief plan issues direct payments of as much as $1,400 per person to eligible Americans.
 The government says roughly $372 billion has been paid out since March 12.

-This week past week the Treasury Department began issuing payments to social security (SSI and SSDI) recipients.
-The IRS says non-filers and beneficiaries of Veterans Affairs should expect to see their checks in the coming weeks.
+Last week, the Treasury Department began issuing payments to social security (SSI and SSDI) recipients.
+The IRS says non-filers and Veterans Affairs beneficiaries should expect to see their checks in the coming weeks.

 Officials say those still expecting a payment can check the government’s Get My Payment tool.
-However, there are certain cases where citizens may need to take additional steps in tracing their stimulus payments.
+However, there are certain cases in which citizens may need to take additional steps in tracing their stimulus payments.
+A trace is a process for tracking down a lost, stolen or misplaced payment.

 The IRS says you may need to trace your payment if: